CARTAvis/manual_source/source/installation_and_configuration.rst

 Installation and configuration
 ==============================
-The client-server architecture of CARTA is fundamentally a web application.
-The three main components are:
+CARTA is fundamentally a web application and utilizes client-server architecture.
+There are three main components:

 * carta_backend
 * carta_frontend
 * carta-controller

 The "carta_backend" focuses on computations of image data for visualization at the client side.
 Usually the "carta_backend" is run on a powerful server or cluster with high-speed storage where users' data reside.
 The "carta_frontend" receives the data from the server side and utilizes web technologies to render the data for users.
 The "carta_frontend" also serves as the graphical user interface (GUI) for users to interact with the CARTA application.
 The "carta-controller" is a key component to handle the lifetime of a "carta_backend" process and the authentication of user login.
 Once the three components are configured properly, users will just need to visit a dedicated CARTA URL and login with credentials.
 Then, the GUI should be loaded and ready for use.
-This is called as the **"Site Deployment Mode"**.
+This is called the **"Site Deployment Mode"**.
 Mostly it is suitable for institution-wide deployment for groups of users by a system administrator.

 Alternatively, the "carta_backend" and the "carta_frontend" can be run on the same computer or on two different computers without the "carta-controller".
 It is up to the users to execute the "carta_backend" on a computer where the image data reside and connect to it with a web browser.
 Traditionally, the common use case is a user connects to a remote server via the ssh protocol and displays applications through X11 tunneling, or via VNC.
-The architectural design of CARTA is to avoid these less efficient ways of interatcing with image data.
+The architectural design of CARTA is to avoid these less efficient ways of interacting with image data.
 Instead, users should use their *local* web browser (not a web browser in the VNC environment) to connect to the "carta_backend" running on a remote server which is accessed via the ssh protocol.
-This is called as the **"User Deployment Mode"**.
+This is called the **"User Deployment Mode"**.
 It is up to the users to install CARTA on a desired computer and run it manually.

 The supported operating systems of the two modes are summarized below.